mdsmirnov/smirnov-mikhail-final-project/README.md

 how to select different colors and what color they currently have selected.

 There are a few directions I can take for future improvement.
 I could add different canvas sizes, tools for drawing, more colors and other settings that will allow the program to fit individual user needs.
+I could also add features that allow users to save their work and export completed drawings.